 ‘I loved Lavender’s cheeky nature and her relationship with Matilda,’ said Flora (Year 8).
 ‘But my favourite part was being in the big numbers with lots of people, especially "Revolting Children".
 It was a lot of fun.’

 ‘I’m beyond grateful for the hard work and vision our directors brought to this production,’ said Cecilia (Year 8).
 ‘Their encouragement and knowledge made the experience unforgettable, and it helped me discover a passion for performing that I now want to pursue here at Wesley.
-A huge thank you to everyone who helped make Matilda such an inspiring experience.’
+A huge thank you to everyone who helped make Matilda Jr. such an inspiring experience.’